LSAT to IQ Calculator

 Using High-IQ Society Benchmarks for Normalization

 One way to align LSAT percentiles with IQ percentiles is by using benchmarks from high-IQ societies like Mensa.
 Mensa requires members to score in the top 2% of the population on an IQ test.
 Interestingly, they accept an LSAT score of 172 or higher as equivalent to this standard.
+We’ve mentioned some of these high-IQ societies in the FAQ.

 By using these benchmarks, we can “normalize” LSAT percentiles, giving a clearer picture of how LSAT scores translate to the general population's IQ scale.
 This adjustment helps bridge the gap between the LSAT’s narrower test-taking audience and the general population measured by IQ tests.
 Moreover, it ensures a more accurate interpretation of what LSAT scores mean in terms of intellectual ability.